ulaval/modul-components/README.md

 - vue
 - vue-router
 - webpack
+- typescript
 - sass

 ### Start a new modul application and webpack configuration

-Please refer to [this repository](https://github.com/simardo/vuejs-typescript-template) for a template of a modul project using vue-cli 2.x
+Please refer to [this repository](https://github.com/ulaval/modul-typescript-template) for a template of a modul project.

-You can also check [this repository](https://github.com/chuckmah/my-cli-module-project) for an example of a modul project using vue-cli 3+

 ## Contributing